yodarocks1/obsidian-url-extension/README.md

 # .url WebView Opener

 > A lightweight and minimalist Obsidian plugin to view, open, and edit `.url` files directly in Obsidian’s native webview.
+Perfect for users who want to keep web documents or webapps accessible inside Obsidian, while standard links still open in your browser.
+If you simply want all links to open in a webview, use the Webview Core Plugin instead.

 ---